4LT/4LT.github.io/index.md

 <https://www.slipseer.com/index.php?resources/modding-jam-2022.186/>

 Quake mod that implements turrets which fire ahead of their targets by a distance determined by projectile and target velocity.
+"Ball turret" modeled and UV mapped in Blender.

 ### Quake 25th Anniversary Contribution: Grotto Gristle